tiefpunkt/contrib/m2s/README.md

 ### Data Plugins

-Data plugins allow me to invoke a list of plugins in the order specified in settings.
+Data plugins allow me to invoke a list of plugins in the order I specify in settings.
 For example:

 ```python
 data_plugins = [